-Food Science and Technology International adheres to the SAGE Harvard reference style.
-View the SAGE Harvard guidelines to ensure your manuscript conforms to this reference style.
+Journal of the International Association of Providers of AIDS Care adheres to the AMA reference style.
+Please review the guidelines on AMA to ensure your manuscript conforms to this reference style.

 Authors seeking assistance with English language editing, translation, or figure and manuscript formatting to fit the journal’s specifications should consider using SAGE Language Services.
 Visit SAGE Language Services on our Journal Author Gateway for further information.

-Food Science and Technology International is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
-Visit http://mc.manuscriptcentral.com/fsti to login and submit your article online.
+Journal of the International Association of Providers of AIDS Care is hosted on SAGE Track, a web based online submission and peer review system powered by ScholarOne™ Manuscripts.
+Visit http://mc.manuscriptcentral.com/jiapac to login and submit your article online.

 IMPORTANT: Please check whether you already have an account in the system before trying to create a new one.
 If you have reviewed or authored for the journal in the past year it is likely that you will have had an account created.
 For further guidance on submitting your manuscript online please visit ScholarOne Online Help.